Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Dust formation in the ejecta

-In Figure \ref{fig_dustT}, where the dust temperatures are shown, the contours (shown in black solid and dashed lines) refer to the region in velocity space, where a particular dust type is present at a given epoch.
-The left-boundary of that contour (shown in solid black-line) is therefore the time when dust formation commences in that velocity bin.
-This is further understood in Figure~\ref{fig_dust_vel}, where we show the efficiency of dust formation at various epochs for each of the dust types, in the velocity space.
+In Fig. \ref{fig_dustT}, where the dust temperatures are shown, the contours (shown by solid and dashed black lines) refer to the region in velocity space where a particular dust type is present at a given epoch.
+The left boundary of that contour (shown as a solid black line) is therefore the time when dust formation commences in that velocity bin.
+This is further understood in Fig.~\ref{fig_dust_vel}, where we show the efficiency of dust formation at various epochs for each of the dust type, in the velocity space.

 As a general comment, the inner parts of the ejecta (smaller velocities) tend to be more clumpy as well as cooler in temperature, compared to the outer shells, at any give time.
 Both these factors enhance the dust formation efficiency and ensure an earlier onset of dust formation.
-As seen in Figure~\ref{fig_dust_vel}, the dust first appears in the velocity bin of about 1000 km s$^{-1}$, while by day 2900, it is spread out over the entire velocity space of the He-core (He-core boundary $\sim$ 2500 km s$^{-1}$).
+As seen in Fig.~\ref{fig_dust_vel}, the dust first appears in the velocity bin of about 1000 km s$^{-1}$, while by day 2900, it is spread out over the entire velocity space of the He core (He-core boundary $\sim$ 2500 km s$^{-1}$).
 The majority of the CO molecules form in a narrow band between 2200 and 2350 km s$^{-1}$.
-Interestingly, due to faster cooling in those bands, induced by CO molecules, formation of dust in those regions precedes the neighboring velocity bins; this can be seen in the figure of day 1000 of Figure~\ref{fig_dust_vel}.
-However, a large fraction of the O-atoms are locked in CO molecules in that part of the ejecta, hence the efficiency of O-rich dust production is largely compromised.
-There is a very narrow (almost) dust free shell between 2300 and 2400 km s$^{-1}$, where silicates are formed only in a very small proportion.
+Interestingly, due to faster cooling in those bands, induced by CO molecules, the formation of dust in those regions precedes the formation of dust in the neighboring velocity bins; this can be seen in the panel of day 1000 in Fig.~\ref{fig_dust_vel}.
+However, a large fraction of the O atoms are locked in CO molecules in that part of the ejecta; hence, the efficiency of O-rich dust production is largely compromised.
+There is a very narrow (almost) dust-free shell between 2300 and 2400 km s$^{-1}$, where silicates are formed only in a very small proportion.